KirDE/payback-coupon-activator-userjs/README.md

 Use the link https://github.com/KirDE/payback-coupon-activator-userjs/raw/main/payback-coupon-activator.user.js to add the userscript.

 Open the Page https://www.payback.de/coupons after you logged in to Payback.
-All coupons well be activated.
+All coupons will be activated.